ciph-io/ciph-core/doc/data-format.md

 # Data Format

-The c:ph client and platform encapsulate media in an encrypted container and then segment that container into standard sized blocks for storage and distribution.
+The Ciph client and platform encapsulate media in an encrypted container and then segment that container into standard sized blocks for storage and distribution.

 ## Overview

-Each c:ph container includes a `head` block, zero or more `meta` blocks and zero or more `data` blocks.
+Each Ciph container includes a `head` block, zero or more `meta` blocks and zero or more `data` blocks.

 If all of the container content will fit into a single block then it is not necessaary to create additional `meta` and `data` blocks.

-The c:ph client creates a new media container from one or more input files.
+The Ciph client creates a new media container from one or more input files.
 Input files are processed and if the size of the input data exceeds a single block then `data` blocks are created.